Polynomial Width is Sufficient for Set Representation with High-dimensional Features: Main Results

 \section{Main Results}

 In this section, we present our main result which extends Theorem \ref{thm:deep_set} to high-dimensional features.
-Our conclusion is that to universally represent a set function on sets of length $N$ and feature dimension $D$ with the DeepSets architecture \cite{zaheer2017deepset} (Eq. \eqref{eqn:deepset}), a dimension $L$ at most polynomial in $N$ and $D$ is needed for expressing the intermediate embedding space.
+Our conclusion is that to universally represent a set function on sets of length $N$ and feature dimension $D$ with the DeepSets architecture \citep{zaheer2017deepset} (Eq. \ref{eqn:deepset}), the \textit{minimal} $L$ needed for expressing the intermediate embedding space is \textit{at most} polynomial in $N$ and $D$.